Devices and Tests to Detect Smoking

 Repace

-place for a month.
-A report is provided of nicotine levels and recommendations,
+in place for a month.
+A report is provided of nicotine levels and recommendations

 and has been used in some court cases.